jaimegarza/jaimegarza.github.io/syntax/rules.md

 To note:

 1. the methods getNextChar(), ungetChar(), and parserError() were added to the class.
 They are implicitly called from calc.parse() as the parsing progresses.
-The scanner process works on a hardcoded string by default.
+Our scanner process works on a hardcoded string by default.
 2. The main method may receive an expression.
 Try multiple expressions, like "2+3**4" so that you can see the errors.
 4. Please see the file called Calc.html for a full report of what went on.
 Also, feel free to peruse Calc.java.
 It should be legible.